What Makes a Family a Good Fit for Cyber School?

 Enrolling in a cyber school does require some experience or familiarity with technology since a significant portion of learning happens online.
 Many PA Virtual Alumni speak highly about the level of experience they have gained in technology and various programs due to attending a cyber charter school, and they credit this knowledge for how it has benefited them after graduation.

 Parents should ensure the computers provided by the school are set up properly and they have the educational programs needed for their child.
-If they run into any technical difficulties, PA Virtual offers technology support to assist families.
+If they run into any technical difficulties, PA Virtual offers technical support to assist families.
 Parents are provided school emails that they are responsible for checking on a regular basis.

 If you are not comfortable using technology, please don’t let this deter you.
 PA Virtual has many resources in place, such as the New Student Orientation, a two-week comprehensive program designed for all new families to help both the student and parent understand how the school and technology works and feel comfortable with the transition to this model.